 "Thank you for this hugely encouraging and helpful course.
 I was extremely nervous on day one, but I now feel excited and ready to explore further the exciting challenge of actually speaking God’s word."
 Rosanna Cole, Churt

-All applicants must have the support of their vicar and PCC.
-To apply please complete the online form for individual applicants and ask your vicar to complete the form for incumbents.
-Click on the links below.
+All applicants must have the support of their Vicar and PCC.
+To apply, please complete the online form for individual applicants and ask your Vicar to complete the form for incumbents.

 Assisting with the distribution of Holy Communion is a ministry very much to be valued in each local setting.
 Over the last few years we have established a pattern of training for new Communion Assistants which has benefited from being thoroughly inclusive and practical.

-For information about this training and other practical workshops go to Enriching Worship.
+More information about this training and other practical workshops.